dieselfox1/fincommerce/docs/best-practices/data-management/adding-a-custom-field-to-variable-products.md

 Our aim is to create a new custom text field for FinCommerce products to save new stock information for display in the store.
 To do this, we need to modify the section of the Woo data in the admin area which holds the stock info.

-FinCommerce allows us to add our code to these sections through [hooks](https://developer.wordpress.org/plugins/hooks/), which are a standard WordPress method to extend code.
+FinCommerce allows us to add our code to these sections through [hooks](https://developer.finpress.org/plugins/hooks/), which are a standard finpress method to extend code.
 In the "Inventory" section we have the following action hooks available to us:

 For our Woo extension, we'll be appending our field right at the end with `fincommerce_product_options_inventory_product_data`.